 Selection and Placement:

-All student applications will be reviewed by interested DPH programs and potential preceptors.
-Applicants may be contacted by interested preceptors.
+Applicants may be contacted by either the office of public health workforce development or interested preceptors.
 Appointments will be made in accordance to the academic term being considered.

 A workable and mutually beneficial relationship between the students, their institutions, and the preceptor is a major goal.
 Every effort will be made to affect a match that is satisfactory to both parties.